cheung33156/FinTech/README.md

 # FinTech
-This folder contains my collection of FINTECJ programs.
+This folder contains my collection of FINTECH programs.
 Starting with IEX which is a dotnet sample program for accessing IEX (The Investor's Exchange).
 It uses a fluent interface to facilitate the class initialization process.